Good Growth Partnership

 Halting deforestation and conversion from agricultural commodity supply chains.

 The commercial production of agricultural commodities is a dominant economic force in many national and developing rural economies.
-Managed sustainably, commodity supply chains have the potential to become engines for rural development, addressing many of the global sustainable development goals for ending poverty and protecting the planet.
-Transforming key commodity supply chains also has the potential to significantly reduce tropical deforestation and stem climate change.
+When managed sustainably, commodity supply chains can become engines for rural development, addressing many of the global sustainable development goals related to poverty reduction and protecting the planet.
+Transforming key commodity supply chains can significantly reduce tropical deforestation and stem climate change.

-Launched in 2017, the Good Growth Partnership was born to focus on the root causes that lead to deforestation, environmental degradation and unsustainable production of three commodities: soy, beef, and palm oil.
+Launched in 2017, the Good Growth Partnership (GGP) was established to address the root causes that lead to deforestation, environmental degradation and the unsustainable production of three commodities: soy, beef, and palm oil.
 This ambitious collaborative effort aimed to balance the needs of a growing global population and a demand for soy, beef and palm oil expected to double by 2030, with social and environmental responsibilities.
-The Partnership has been working across production, financing and demand to convene a wide range of stakeholders and initiatives to create lasting, transformative change throughout these key global commodity supply chains in four countries - Brazil, Indonesia, Liberia and Paraguay.
+The Partnership worked across production, financing and demand to convene a wide range of stakeholders and initiatives to create lasting, transformative change throughout these key global commodity supply chains in four countries—Brazil, Indonesia, Liberia and Paraguay.

-Supported by the Global Environment Facility (GEF), and led by the UNDP’s Green Commodities Programme, the Partnership pilot phase was implemented in collaboration with Conservation International, the International Finance Corporation, UN Environment, the World Wildlife Fund and the governments of Indonesia, Paraguay, Brazil and Liberia.
+Supported by the Global Environment Facility (GEF), and led by the UNDP’s Green Commodities Programme (currently Food Systems), the Partnership pilot phase was implemented in collaboration with Conservation International, the International Finance Corporation, UN Environment, the World Wildlife Fund and the governments of Indonesia, Paraguay, Brazil and Liberia.

-Over five years, the Partnership has focused on addressing:
+Over five years, the Partnership focused on addressing:

-Currently, the Good Growth Partnership continues its work by jointly providing support to 27 Country Projects through the Food Systems, Land Use and Restoration Impact Programme (FOLUR)´s Knowledge to Action (K2A) Global Platform to accelerate transformative action in landscapes and along value chains - please read more in the related section of this website.
+Building on the outcomes of its pilot phase, the GGP continues its work through the Food Systems, Land Use and Restoration Impact Programme (FOLUR), jointly supporting 27 Country Projects via the Knowledge to Action (K2A) Global Platform to accelerate transformative action across landscapes and along value chains.
+Further details are available in the related section of this website.
+GGP brings together the UN Environment Programme (UNEP), Conservation International, and ISEAL as core partners.

 Meanwhile, GGP partners are actively seeking to scale their efforts to more countries and landscapes, through an improved approach taking into account the lessons from its pilot phase.

-For more information please visit www.goodgrowthpartnership.com and contact Lavinia Gasperini, Programme Management Associate at lavinia.gasperini@undp.org.
+For more information, please visit www.goodgrowthpartnership.com and contact Sandra Andraka, UNDP Senior Advisor at sandra.andraka@undp.org.